oracle-livelabs/apex/movies-lab/intro/intro.md

 Watch the video below for a quick walk-through of the workshop.
 [Walkthrough video of the entire workshop](videohub:1_vdi0shy5)

-*Note: This lab assumes you are using Oracle APEX 24.1.*
+> *Note: This workshop assumes you are using Oracle APEX 24.2.
+Some of the features might not be available in prior releases and the instructions, flow, and screenshots might differ if you use an older version of Oracle APEX.*

 ### Objectives

 In this lab, you will:

 - Obtain a free development environment.

 - Learn how to create REST data sources.

 - Learn how to create local tables.

 - Learn how to use application items and processes.

 - Learn how to create a page to view data from a REST source.

 - Learn how to create a page to view data from a local table.

 ### Labs